-The net income outlook for 2012 is expected to be \$249 million, as compared to the 2011 actual of \$140 million.
+The actual net income for 2012 is \$249 million, as compared to the 2011 actual of \$140 million.
 The increase in net income is primarily due to higher premiums earned, lower operating expenses and acquisition costs, offset by higher claims costs and a one-time, non-recurring restructuring cost provision related to staff reductions.

-Net claims incurred are higher than prior year by \$88 million due to an increase in both the frequency and severity of claims.
+Net claims incurred are higher than prior year by \$87 million due to an increase in both the frequency and severity of claims.
 Rising bodily injury claims costs have been an issue in the auto insurance industry for many years, especially increases in pain and suffering awards for minor injuries.